Saturday, December 21, 2024

 Findings from a new mouse study suggest that elenolic acid, a natural compound found in olives, can lower blood sugar levels and promote weight loss.
 The research could pave the way to the development of safe and inexpensive natural products for managing obesity and type 2 diabetes in people.

-The researchers found that after just one week, obese mice with diabetes that were given oral elenolic acid weighed significantly less and showed better blood sugar (glucose) regulation than before treatment and compared to control obese mice not receiving elenolic acid.
+The researchers found that after just one week, with diabetes that were given oral elenolic acid weighed significantly less and showed better blood sugar (glucose) regulation than before treatment and compared to control obese mice not receiving elenolic acid.
 The glucose-lowering effect was comparable with that of the injectable diabetic medication liraglutide and better than metformin, one of the most common oral medicines for type 2 diabetes.

-“Available obesity drugs are ineffective in weight loss maintenance, expensive and/or carry potential long-term safety risks.
+“Available obesity drugs are ineffective in maintenance, expensive and/or carry potential long-term safety risks.
 Our goal was to develop safer, cheaper and more convenient multi-targeting agents that can prevent the occurrence of metabolic disorders and type 2 diabetes.”

 Hana Alkhalidy, Ph.D., a research scientist in Liu’s lab at Virginia Tech, presents the findings at NUTRITION 2024, the flagship annual meeting of the American Society for Nutrition held June 29–July 2 in Chicago.

-Liu’s research team focuses on discovering bioactive compounds from natural products for diabetes management.
+Liu’s research team focuses on discovering from for diabetes management.
 Previously, they looked for specific molecular targets for natural compounds in parts of the body that actively help regulate metabolism, such as the pancreas, muscle, fat tissues and liver.
 However, since natural products typically have poor bioavailability, they decided to see if they could instead target metabolic hormone secretion in the gut to indirectly regulate metabolic function.

 For the new work, the researchers began by identifying natural compounds that act on L-cells, which contain two metabolic hormones released during a meal.